Oslandia/py3dtilers/README.md

 ## :warning: Discontinued development :warning:

-Alas, starting on January 2025, the current Py3dTilers development team will move on to new projects.
+Alas, starting on January 2025, the current Py3dTilers development team has moved on to new projects.
 Py3dTilers will thus no longer receive new features.
-Since 2024, ongoing efforts have been made to merge py3dtilers into py3dtiles (the original communautary project).
+Current direction and efforts aims at integrating Py3dTilers features into the `py3dtiles` project, is the original community-led project which Py3dTilers was based on.
 Oslandia has offered to maintain this repository while this work is ongoing.
-If you still need this tool, don't hesitate to [contact oslandia](mailto:infos@oslandia.com).
-If your use case is supported, please use the original [py3dtiles](https://gitlab.com/py3dtiles/py3dtiles).
+If you still need this tool, donot hesitate to [contact oslandia](mailto:infos@oslandia.com).
+If your use case is already supported, please migrate to using the original [py3dtiles](https://gitlab.com/py3dtiles/py3dtiles) project instead of Py3dTilers.

 Many thanks to the [Liris](https://liris.cnrs.fr/) and [VCityTeam](https://vcity.liris.city/py3dtilers/) for their research and development effort that have contributed significantly to the 3dtiles open-source ecosystem.